The Essential Guide to Digital Marketing for Cooking Classes

-- How many bookings do I need to fill each week?
+- How many bookings do you need to fill per week?

-- How much can I afford to pay in marketing (margin) while still being profitable?
+- How much can you afford to pay in marketing while still being profitable?

-- Who is my target audience? - demographics, geography, interests, etc.
+- Who is your target audience?
+(Demographics, geography, interests, etc)

 With these details fleshed out, you can begin crafting your audience lists for targeting purposes, as well as create specialized creative and ad messages to connect with them in a way that resonates.